-This teaching guide designed for use as supplementary material that supports a total reading program.
+The Novel Teaching Packs are designed for use as supplementary material that supports a total reading program.
 It is my goal to provide busy teachers with a classroom-ready, practical resource loaded with motivational and learning opportunities for their students.
 It is my hope that your purchase will prove to be a hard-working instructional component for years to come.
 Thanks for choosing one of my products for your classroom.